stowball/quench-vue/README.md

     template: 'local',
   }
 };
-components = quenchVue.createComponentTemplates(app, components); // Convert and add templates to your components var template = quenchVue.createAppTemplate(appEl); // createAppTemplate has to be called after createComponentTemplates
+components = quenchVue.createComponentTemplates(appEl, components); // Convert and add templates to your components var template = quenchVue.createAppTemplate(appEl); // createAppTemplate has to be called after createComponentTemplates

 var app = new Vue({